-- ♦ You must possess a subsistence fishing permit to take salmon, trout, grayling, or char. - ♦ Nets are prohibited in streams flowing across or adjacent to the roads on Wrangell Island, Mitkof Island, and in streams flowing across or adjacent to the road system connected to the community of Sitka. - If you take salmon, trout, or char incidentally with gear operated under the terms of a subsistence permit for other salmon, they may be kept for subsistence purposes.
-You must report any salmon, trout, or char taken in this manner on your subsistence fishing permit. - ♦ The Sarkar River system above the bridge is closed to the use of all nets by both Federally qualified and non-Federally qualified users. - ♦ In areas where use of rod and reel is allowed, you may use artificial fly, lure, or bait when fishing with rod and reel, unless restricted by a Federal permit.
+- You must possess a subsistence fishing permit to take salmon, trout, grayling, or char. - Nets are prohibited in streams flowing across or adjacent to the roads on Wrangell Island, Mitkof Island, and in streams flowing across or adjacent to the road system connected to the community of Sitka. - If you take salmon, trout, or char incidentally with gear operated under the terms of a subsistence permit for other salmon, they may be kept for subsistence purposes.
+You must report any salmon, trout, or char taken in this manner on your subsistence fishing permit. - ♦ The Sarkar River system above the bridge is closed to the use of all nets by both Federally qualified and non-Federally qualified users. - In areas where use of rod and reel is allowed, you may use artificial fly, lure, or bait when fishing with rod and reel, unless restricted by a Federal permit.
 If you use bait, you must retain all Federally-regulated fish species caught, and they apply to your daily, seasonal, and annual harvest limits for that species.
-For streams with steelhead, once your daily or annual limit of steelhead is harvested, you may no longer fish with bait for any species. - Unless otherwise specified in this section, allowable gear for salmon or steelhead is restricted to gaffs, spears, gillnets, seines, dip nets, cast nets, handlines, or rod and reel. - Unless otherwise specified in this section, you may use a handline for snagging salmon or steelhead. - ♦ You may not accumulate Federal subsistence harvest limits authorized for the Southeastern Alaska Area with any harvest limits authorized under any State of Alaska fishery with the following exception: annual or seasonal Federal subsistence harvest limits may be accumulated with State sport fishing harvest limits provided that accumulation of harvest limits does not occur during the same day. - You may not possess subsistence taken and sport taken fish of a given species on the same day. - ♦ You may fish with a rod and reel within 300 feet of a fish ladder unless the site is posted by the U.S. Forest Service.
-You may not fish from, on, or in a fish ladder. - In the Southeastern Alaska Area, a Rainbow Trout is defined as a fish of the species Oncorhynchus mykiss less than 22 inches in overall length.
-A steelhead is defined as a Rainbow Trout with an overall length of 22 inches or larger. - There is no subsistence fishery for any salmon on the Taku River. - ♦ The Klawock River drainage is closed to the use of seines and gillnets during July and August.

-- The Federal public waters in the Makhnati Island area, as defined on pages 6 and 7 of this booklet, are closed to the harvest of herring and herring spawn except by Federally qualified users. - Only Federally qualified subsistence users may harvest Sockeye Salmon in Neva Lake, Neva Creek, and South Creek.
+For streams with steelhead, once your daily or annual limit of steelhead is harvested, you may no longer fish with bait for any species. - Unless otherwise specified in this section, allowable gear for salmon or steelhead is restricted to gaffs, spears, gillnets, seines, dip nets, cast nets, handlines, or rod and reel. - Unless otherwise specified in this section, you may use a handline for snagging salmon or steelhead. - ♦ You may not accumulate Federal subsistence harvest limits authorized for the Southeastern Alaska Area with any harvest limits authorized under any State of Alaska fishery with the following exception: annual or seasonal Federal subsistence harvest limits may be accumulated with State sport fishing harvest limits provided that accumulation of harvest limits does not occur during the same day. - ♦ You may not possess subsistence taken and sport taken fish of a given species on the same day. - ♦ You may fish with a rod and reel within 300 feet of a fish ladder unless the site is posted by the U.S. Forest Service.
+You may not fish from, on, or in a fish ladder. - ♦ In the Southeastern Alaska Area, a Rainbow Trout is defined as a fish of the species Oncorhynchus mykiss less than 22 inches in overall length.
+A steelhead is defined as a Rainbow Trout with an overall length of 22 inches or larger. - The Klawock River drainage is closed to the use of seines and gillnets during July and August. - ♦ The Federal public waters in the Makhnati Island area, as defined on pages 6 and 7 of this booklet, are closed to the harvest of herring and herring spawn except by Federally qualified users.